Pk1631037/Curneu_task1/README.md

 using Html, Css, jquery, Bootstrap, javascript, Php

 Task2:
-Designed and modified an existing safar meterological website into creative and interactive. using Html, Css, jquery, Bootstrap, javascript, Php
+Designed and modified an existing https://www.curneu.com/ website into creative and interactive. using Html, Css, jquery, Bootstrap, javascript, Php

 Task3: